 While he was looking at the drug package, he failed to recognize the movements of the men closing in on his van with weapons drawn.
 In the most shocking manner, he was introduced to them.

 “Step out of the vehicle and put your hands on top of your head!
 Do it now!”
 The sounds coming from several police officers was quite intimidating and happened so fast that John didn’t have time to process the reality of what was happening to him.

 John’s emotions quickly changed to sadness as he complied with the officers’ orders.
 In less than four minutes John was handcuffed, read his rights and placed in the police car.
-His thoughts were erratic and he felt like his world had just caved in.
+His thoughts were erratic, and he felt like his world had just caved in.
 How would he explain all of this to his wife?
 The flashing blue lights snapped him back into the reality of the moment.
-How he wished he were dreaming, but clearly he was awake and in the middle of a nightmare.
-As the police car sped off to the Prince William County Detention Center, John began to feel a deep remorse.
+How he wished he was dreaming, but clearly, he was awake and in the middle of a nightmare.
+As the police car sped off to the Prince William County Detention Center, John began to feel deep remorse.